stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     print(...)
     ```

 1. The binary numeral system is a positional numeral system that requires only two digits to write numbers: 0 and 1.
 The hexadecimal numeral system is a positional numeral system that uses sixteen distinct symbols, most often the symbols "0" to "9" to represent values 0 to 9, and "A" to "F" (or alternatively "a" to "f") to represent values from ten to fifteen.
 Both are widely used in mathematics, computer science and digital electronics.
-Write a program that reads an integer number from the keyboard and displays that value as a binary and hexadecimal number.
+Write a program that reads an integer number from the keyboard and prints that value as a binary and hexadecimal number.
 To convert a decimal number to binary or hexadecimal value, use the available Python functions.
 Sample result:

     ```
     Enter number: 125